fylgja/site/src/components/gradient.md

 preview: "addon.png"
 ---

-Add gradient's with easy via the gradient utility class.
+Add gradient's with ease via the gradient utility class.

-This component offers both the background and border versions.
-Which you can modify to your needs.
+This component offers both the background and border versions, which you can modify to your needs.

 ## Installation